movermeyer/ImportFromTodoist/README.md

 `import_from_todoist` imports Todoist objects into GitHub.

 Here is the high-level description of the conversion.
-For a detailed description of the mapping, as well as explanations of the reasoning behind it, see [TODO: Data Mapping page].
+For a detailed description of the mapping, as well as explanations of the reasoning behind it, see [Data Mapping](docs/data_mapping.md)

 #### Top Level Objects